FePhyFoFum/phyx/README.md

         brew install git cmake nlopt armadillo

-3. On to phyx. first, clone the repository (if you haven't already):
+3. On to phyx.
+First, clone the repository (if you haven't already):

         git clone https://github.com/FePhyFoFum/phyx.git